 Revisit America’s origins in Colonial Williamsburg.
 Located about 330 miles from Charlotte in Williamsburg, Virginia, visitors can get a first-hand look at what life was like back in the 18th century by exploring over 300 acres of historical sites in what is considered to be the world’s largest living history museum.

-From visiting the Anderson blacksmith shop, diving into the world of colonial medicine at the apothecary, checking out the latest fashion of the era at the tailor, any of the other historical areas to visit — there is plenty to do and experience during your time in Colonial Williamsburg.
+From visiting the Anderson blacksmith shop, diving into the world of colonial medicine at the apothecary, checking out the latest fashion of the era at the tailor, or any of the other historical areas to visit — there is plenty to do and experience during your time in Colonial Williamsburg.

-If you’re staying the night, be sure to check out the Colonial Houses where you can spend your evening living in a full replica house of the time.
+If you’re staying the night, be sure to check out the Colonial Houses, where you can spend your evening living in a full replica house of the time.
 Or, if more modern amenities are more your cup of tea, you can hit the links at the Golden Horse Golf Club or relax and enjoy some time at the spa.

 Manassas National Battlefield Park